 When you think of traffic court, what do you picture?
-Is it grandiose TV scenes of judges in black robes and high-profile lawyers with custom-made suits?
-Or is it more like the fourth floor of Pawnee City Hall from Parks and Recreation?
+Grandiose TV scenes of judges in black robes and high-profile lawyers with custom-made suits?
+Or is it more like the fourth floor of Pawnee City Hall from Parks and Rec?

-In reality, traffic court is somewhere in between, and there are a lot of headaches involved with fighting a traffic violation.
+In reality, New Orleans traffic court is somewhere in between, and there are a lot of headaches involved with fighting a traffic violation.

 - Long lines: Lawyers typically get called first in traffic court, leaving non-lawyers, aka normal, everyday citizens, sitting on an uncomfortable bench for hours at a time.
 When Crescent City Law represents you in traffic court, a lawyer can typically have your case resolved within three hours from start to finish.